Skip to main content

 1. Employee pays a B2B supplier with personal funds (e.g., conference registration, business travel)

-2. Employee submits a reimbursement request in Spendesk with proof of payment
+2. Employee submits a pre-reimbursement request in Spendesk entering the necessarily details for auto-matching

 3. Supplier sends e-invoice through Peppol to your company